 GoWISE USA 3.7 Quart Programmable

-The GoWISE USA 3.7 Quart Programmable's streamlined fry basket easily sheds grime or gunk, making it the easiest to clean of the bunch.
-That alone is reason to choose this model and it backs that up with above average cooking performance and an easily understandable interface.
+The GoWISE USA 3.7 Quart Programmable's streamlined fry basket sheds grime and gunk, making it the easiest to clean of the bunch.
+That alone is reason to choose this model and it backs that up with above-average cooking performance and an easily understandable interface.
 Plus, you get all that for an impressively low price.

 Read review: GoWISE USA 3.7 Quart Programmable